SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can LLMs generate self-reflective responses?

-Now that we have a metric to judge how well summaries summarize the distribution of LLM answers, we explore the performance of different summarization methods.
-We distinguish two broad categories of methods: A) \emph{Sample \& summarize}: draw multiple independent samples from the model, and then summarize the resulting distribution, B) \emph{Single-decoding}: methods which utilize only one decoding, without explicitly elicitating intermediate samples.
-Of particular interest is whether any of the single-decoding methods are able to match the performance of the multi-sample methods.
-We consider three single-decoding methods: a) \emph{Greedy}: a baseline simply using a greedy-decoding answer to the question as the summary; b) \emph{Basic}: a prompt asking the LLM for a summary of all possible answer options; c) \emph{CoT}: a prompt inducing chain-of-thoughts reasoning about the possible answers and then summarizing them.
-Our intuition behind \emph{Basic} and \emph{CoT} is that, by encouraging responses that include multiple possible answers, we may be able to recover a reasonable approximation to the true distribution.
-We evaluate these summarization methods on 1000 randomly chosen questions from each of the three datasets: Natural Questions, SimpleQA and TriviaQA.
+We distinguish two broad categories of methods: A) \emph{Sample \& summarize}: draw multiple independent samples from the LLM, and then feed them back to the LLM to summarize them, B) \emph{Single-decoding}: methods which utilize only one decoding, requiring the LLM to reflect on its internal distribution on its own.
+We consider three single-decoding methods: a) \emph{Basic}: a prompt asking the LLM for a summary of all possible answer options; b) \emph{CoT}: a prompt inducing chain-of-thoughts reasoning about the possible answers and then summarizing them; c) \emph{Greedy}: Simply return the greedy-decoding answer without summarizing all possibilities; we use this as a baseline.
+The \emph{Greedy} baseline is, in fact, strong: On questions where a model has a unimodal distribution on a specific answer, \emph{Greedy} is in fact the best possible summary of this distribution and achieves a competitive SelfReflect score.
+To account for this, we report the percentage of answers where we observe such "$\conditionalProbability{\theta}{}{A}{q}$ \emph{unimodal}" distributions per LLM.
+We evaluate all summarization methods via the SelfReflect score on 3$\times$1000 randomly chosen questions from Natural Questions, SimpleQA, and TriviaQA (retrieval-augmented generation experiments on HotpotQA are in \cref{sec:hotpotqa}).
 We use the same LLM to sample the answers to the question and generate the summaries in order to assess whether LLMs can access and describe their \emph{own} internal distributions.
-We provide more details in \cref{app:detailed_summary_methods_performance}.
+We publish all benchmarking code upon publication.
+More details are in \cref{app:detailed_summary_methods_performance}.